 Plus, the more I try to escape the fury side of time by remaining ignorant to its effects ( – → + → – → + ), the greater this divide or distinction will reflect in my behaviour as I get pulled toward each extreme.

 Keeping the fury of time at arm’s length is the absolute key for my escaping, because that’s where all my problems are, in a battle between Yesterday and Tomorrow.
 My dramas are always caught in a showdown between what was ‘back then’ in undesirable memory and what ‘lays ahead’ in a refined or future projection that tries to turn things positive.
-And there I was constantly in a tug of war until I found an escape that took the ‘un’ desirable from the equation.
-Yet the reality was it was only ever short-lived.
+And there I was in my usual tug of war until I found an escape that took the ‘un’ desirable from the equation.
+Yet the reality was it was only ever short-lived and always came back.

 When my attention moves away from a cluttered region of my mind, instead of working through the mess by staying in direct contact with the problem and resolving it, it’s because I have packed my bags and run off.
-I’ve shifted and sheltered to a less dense spread out area, aka a serene place with plenty of space (in parallel with the serene side of time).
-Or in a technical and simple sense, I have created and moved my attention into a lighter fragment of the mind in favour of living in a positive time frame, which increases my happiness since I’ve flipped the energy in my nervous system.
+I’ve shifted and sheltered to a less dense spread out area, aka a serene place with plenty of space (serene side of time).
+Or simply put, I have created and moved my attention into a lighter fragment of the mind in favour of living in a positive time frame, which increases my happiness since I’ve flipped the energy in my nervous system.

-However, after clearly seeing that I was taking on more of these mental trips than usual, and with extra running around to different spaces, this gave me a new incentive to move in an odd but most fortunate way.
+However, after clearly seeing that I was taking on more of these mental trips than usual, and with extra running around to different places and spaces, this gave me a new incentive to move in an unusual but most fortunate way.
 You see, what was about to come next in my life was nothing like any of the steps that I had ever taken before.
-By clearly seeing the bigger picture for once, which was me inside a giant runaround mental time and space mess, I naturally moved towards a less obstructive route, if that makes sense.
-I took aim at a new way of creating less blowback for myself by essentially ‘mentally moving less’.
+By clearly seeing the bigger picture for once, which was me inside a giant runaround mental Time and Space mess, I naturally moved towards a less obstructive route if that makes sense.
+I took aim at a new way of creating less blowback for myself by essentially reducing my mental movements (aka my positive mental trips).

 How was I able to ‘move less’ when I was conditioned to ‘keep mentally moving’ no matter what the situation was?

-When I finally saw myself properly, it became crystal clear… I had to psychologically negate my way to freedom.
+When I finally saw myself constant shifting about, everything became crystal clear.
+I had to psychologically negate my way to Mindful stillness and freedom.

-After giving considerable attention to a lifestyle of my scattered steps taken across all areas, I couldn’t help but unwind in an entirely fresh way.
-Today, I no longer stay focused on my usual goal of finding better steps to replace the obsolete ones with, including any impulsive ideals that fire up in my mind.
-In fact, I don’t take any ideals seriously or overly inflate them anymore because I realised that they kept me in a forward-moving motion, no matter what they entailed or promised.
-And that was problematic since I was born with a mind that operates with backward-moving cogs, so to speak.
+After giving considerable attention to a lifestyle of my scattered steps taken, I couldn’t help but unwind in an entirely fresh way.
+Today, I no longer stay focused on my usual goal of finding better steps to replace the obsolete ones with, including any epiphanies that light up my mind.
+In fact, I don’t take any ideals seriously or overly inflate them anymore because I realised that they kept me in a conventionally ‘forward-moving motion’, no matter what they entailed or promised.
+And that was problematic since I was born with a mind that operates rather differently.